shoutem/shoutem.github.io/_posts/1-1-1-Introduction.md

 <img src='{{ site.baseUrl }}/img/getting-started/apps-are-made-of-extensions.png'/>
 </p>

 Extensions represent small features that are connected to application through [shortcuts](TODO).
-Application admins just connect wanted extension on their [HomeScreen](TODO) through shortcut and fill out content!
+Application admins just connect wanted extensions to their HomeScreen [HomeScreen](TODO) through extensions' shortcuts and fill out the content!
 Everything in the application is represented via extensions - even HomeScreen is extension!

 Extension contains of the following parts: